Lazy Luddite Log

 Odds And Ends

 In the past I have blogged about collecting toys but with an emphasis on just a few key collections.
 Recently however I have visited a number of retro collecting events filled with stalls selling everything from stamps to Smurfs.
 I enjoy simply seeing all these nostalgic things.
-Some I owned as a kid but have since lost.
-Others I never had but admired on shop shelves.
+Some I never had but admired on shop shelves.
+Others I owned as a kid but have since lost.
 And I still have odds-and-ends from many other brands.
-Here I will describe and embed images of some of them.
+Here I will describe and embed images.
 The photos at FlickR provide more information on vintage.

 Smurf Band (Schleich)